georgejecook/rokuSceneGraphXSD/README.md

 # Suggested use

-Here's one unobtrusive workaroudn I've figured out, which works for me:
+Here's one unobtrusive workaround I've figured out, which works for me:

  - Fork this repo (so you can submit pull requests for any fixes you make), and clone to your machine
  - Install redhat xml [plugin](https://developers.redhat.com/blog/2018/12/04/xml-language-server-vscode-extension/) (if you haven't already)